 Genetic discrimination describes the different treatment of individuals or their relatives based on their actual or assumed genetic make-up.
 A person’s genetic make-up may be identified by DNA testing or it can be assumed from the medical history of the person’s family.

-Could my genetic information affect my health or life insurance?
+Affect of genetic information on health or life insurance